 In 37 B.C. the Triumvirate was renewed.
 Antony returned to Cleopatra and fathered a son, Ptolemy Philadelphus.
 The lovers grew more public in their relationship, participating in deification ceremonies where they took the roles of the Greco-Egyptian gods Dionysus-Osiris and Venus-Isis.
 More provocatively, they paraded their three children and Caesarion (Cleopatra’s son by Julius Ceasar) in costumes as legitimate royal heirs, flaunting Roman law’s refusal to acknowledge marriage with outsiders.
 Politically, Antony grew more and more entwined with the Egyptian kingdom, having turned to Cleopatra for help following his failed expedition against the Parthians in 36 B.C.

 Meanwhile Octavian grew in strength, eliminating Lepidus from the triumvirate on a pretext of rebellion.
 In 32 B.C.
 Antony divorced Octavia.
 In retaliation, Octavian declared war, not on Antony but on Cleopatra.
 The fighting occurred in western Greece, where Antony had superior numbers but fell time and again to the brilliant naval attacks of Octavian’s general Agrippa.
-After their combined forces were defeated at Actium, Antony and Cleopatra’s remaining ships made a desperate flight back to Egypt, pursued by Agrippa and Octavian.
+After their combined forces were defeated in the Battle of Actium, Antony and Cleopatra’s remaining ships made a desperate flight back to Egypt, pursued by Agrippa and Octavian.